Skip to content

 Cave paintings at Ennedi.

 The day begins with the sunrise cutting through the stone formations, and ends with the star-studded night.
-We move around in 4x4 cars with local guides and drivers, making numerous stops to hike and experience the desert.
-In Kumakonda we always choose the most spectacular places to camp, although it is not difficult to find them.
-Around every bend, around every corner of this desert, the views are incredible.
+We move around in 4×4 cars with local guides and drivers, making numerous stops to walk and experience the desert.

 • All necessary government permits to travel to Chad.